Part 45.2. Types of document copies and delivery dispatch

 Date Published

-The two types of copies provided by the Office are certified copies and ordinary photocopies.
+The office provides two types of copies: certified copies and uncertified copies.

 A certified copy is a copy of a document, or a copy of an extract from a document, held in the Trade Marks Office (including the Register) that is certified by the Registrar to be a true copy or extract.
 It is admissible in any proceedings as if it were the original (sections 210 and 211).